Overbelief: Concept

-In overbelief, James explained the role of human temperament in philosophy, particularly how it creates a bias on the part of a philosopher that could be stronger than any of his more objective premises.
+James describes overbeliefs as "buildings-out performed by the intellect into directions of which feeling originally supplied the hint".
+In overbelief, James explained the role of human temperament in philosophy, and particularly how it creates a bias on the part of a philosopher that could be stronger than any of his more objective premises.
 James maintained that overbelief is based on temperament instead of objective evidence or universal reason.
 He stressed, however, that overbelief is qualified in the sense that it is provisional and that one's own overbelief is valid on account of the diversity of human consciousness and that the different experiences all have meaning.
 This idea underpins James argument concerning the validity of religion, showing its connection with the scientific understanding of psychology.
 He has established overbelief as a way of understanding how individuals and cultures systematically interpret faith experiences.
 The concept was also treated as the basis of the strong inclination or the parti pris that allows the faithful to resist the onslaught of hostile facts against their beliefs.